 Add an explicit process to deal with unexpected journal types / booking lines.

-- Use a transaction-level accounting approach so that all pending amounts can be recognized on your balance sheet and are auditable down to the order level.
+- Use a transaction-level accounting approach so that all pending amounts can be recognized on your balance sheet and audited to the order level.

 The approach outlined previously would produce the following bookings (for a single payment) and end balance